 Sauer has helped coached several USRowing teams besides the 2016 Olympics, including four times as the head coach of the US Under-23 National Team.
 Most recently, Sauer helped the U.S.women’s four to a bronze medal at the 2019 World Under-23 Championships.
 Sauer also mentored the U.S. men’s squad at the 2015 World Under-23 Championships, winning a silver medal in the eight.
 Under the guidance of Sauer at the national level, the American quad won gold at the 2007 World U-23 Championships, while Kelsie Chaudoin was in the American eight that captured gold in 2008.
 UVA standout Jennifer Cromwell was in the 2- in that same squad in 2007 and won gold with the eight in 2010.

-Also in the summer of 2008, former UVA rowers tasted the ultimate success as Lindsay Shoop (Class of 2004) and Melanie Kok (Class of 2007) earned medals at the Olympics in Beijing, China.
+In the summer of 2008, former UVA rowers Lindsay Shoop (Class of 2004) and Melanie Kok (Class of 2007) earned medals at the Olympics in Beijing, China.
 Shoop won gold with the U.S. women’s eight, while Kok was a bronze medalist with the Canadian lightweight double.

-Overall at Virginia, Sauer has coached 19 rowers that have competed at the World Championships and eight Olympians, including one at each of the last four Olympiads.
+Overall at Virginia, Sauer has coached 19 rowers that have competed at the World Championships and nine Olympians, including one at each of the last five Olympiads.

 Before coaching at Virginia, Sauer served two stints as head coach at Purdue, his alma mater, from 1979 to 1982 and from 1986 to 1987.
 Under his direction, Purdue crews won the 1981-82 Midwest Championship and placed third in the 1986 Dad Vail.
 From 1983 to 1985, Sauer served as freshman coach at Yale, where his crews posted a 22-5 record.